 HREI Community Resources

-Subscribe to our social media channels and join HREI this month in sharing books and stories that highlight the beautiful Asian and Pacific Islander cultures that have given great impact to OUR wonderfully diverse America.
+Subscribe to our social media channels and join HREI this month in sharing books and stories that highlight the lives of those in the LGBTQ+ communities!

 United Nations Universal Declaration of Human Rights